 If you are into reading academic papers and want the full story click here.

 From previous research we discovered that if you want to predict an important work outcome such as negative behaviours personality is way more effective than values (we found 40% accuracy for personality and just over 17% for values).
 Together they work very well (45% accuracy in total in that previous study) because personality characteristics represent an underlying tendency, such as to be hardworking, whereas values are goals – eg I believe that it is important to help others.
-If you want to measure these characteristics in prospective employees click here to find out how.
+If you want to measure these characteristics in prospective employees, check the Personality Assessment services page.